abhimanyud3dx/Trailhead-Score-Card/wp-scorecard-widget-for-salesforce-trailhead/trunk/readme.txt

 == Screenshots ==

 1. This is how the badge is going to look.
+2. This is how can get your Trailherd Username, copy this username and paste it at the end of this url https://www.superqbit.com/trailhead/?name=
-2. This is how your Trailhead Id looks like, please make sure that your profile is public or else the plugin will show error for same.
+3. Open the URL and this is how your Trailhead Id looks like.
+4. Paste this Id in your plugin settings for the Widget to show correct data.

 == Changelog ==